-1.1 Introduction to the WSSD:
+1.2 Introduction to the WSSD

-It is ten years since the United Nations Conference on Environment & Development (UNCED), or first Earth Summit, held in Rio de Janeiro in 1992.
+It is ten years since the United Nations Conference on Environment and Development (UNCED), or first Earth Summit, held in Rio de Janeiro in 1992.
 The 2002 Summit is being organised to undertake a comprehensive review and assessment of progress in the implementation of UNCED commitments.
-Regional and national assessments are being undertaken to facilitate that.
-This report is to contribute to Niue's national assessment by identifying its priority environmental concerns, the key issues and their context, including past work and outlining future planned work to address these.
+Regional and national assessments are being undertaken to facilitate this process.
+This report contributes to Niue's national assessment by identifying its priority environmental concerns, the key issues and their context, including past work, and by outlining future planned work to address these.

-1.2 Methodology:
+1.3 Methodology

-The report's information are drawn from three main sources:
+The information presented in the report is drawn from four main sources:

-- 1. WSSD Workshops conducted with representatives of the wider community (Civil Society) by the Environment Unit on 8^{th} -12th November 2001 - 2.
-Consultations with key Government agencies during the week of 3-7 December 2001 - 3.
-A literature review - 4.
-Two consultations with Government Stakeholders to review the draft report - 5.
-Additional comments, alternative or amended texts received from the Government agencies on drafts of this report.
+- WSSD Workshops conducted with representatives of the wider community (civil society organizations) by the Environment Unit between 8-12th November 2001. - An IWP workshop with civil society organizations held on 15th March 2002 and conducted by the recently appointed IWP Coordinator - Consultations with key Government agencies during the week of 3-7 December 2001 and additional comments received from them since. - A literature review.

-1/ WSSD Workshops with Civil Society:
+WSSD Workshops with Civil Society

-Appendix 1 details the attendees at these workshops, the procedures followed and the results of the discussions.
+Annex I lists the attendees at these workshops, the procedures followed and the results of the discussions.
 The basis of the agenda was a questionnaire, worked through by the organisations represented, summarising any activities undertaken to address the issue of sustainable development and the constraints or obstacles perceived.
-This was divided into 3 sections Environment, Social and Economic, subdivided as follows:
+This was divided into three sections- Environment, Social and Economic, and further subdivided as follows:

-1. Environment
+- I. Environment

-- 1.1 Conservation activities (e.g. marine protected areas, forest protected areas, animal sanctuaries)
+- i.
+Conservation activities (e.g. marine protected areas, forest protected areas, animal sanctuaries;

-- 1.2 Pollution & waste management
+- ii.
+Pollution and waste management

-- 1.3 Climate change
+- iii.
+Climate change;

-- 1.4 Sustainable natural resource management
+- iv.
+Sustainable natural resource management;

-- 1.5 Others
+- v.
+Others.

-2. Social
+- II.
+Social

-- 2.1 Promoting participation of various sectors of community in sustainable development - 2.2 Addressing basic needs (e.g. organic food, access to clean water, sanitation) - 2.3 Promoting peace, justice, rule of law and human security - 2.4 Others - 3.
-Economic - 3.1 Poverty alleviation (e.g. income-generating projects, micro-finance) - 3.2 Promoting or implementing economic policies that promote sustainable development. - 3.3 Others
+- i.
+Promoting participation of various sectors of community in sustainable development;

+- ii.
+Addressing basic needs (e.g. organic food, access to clean water, sanitation);

+- iii.
+Promoting peace, justice, rule of law and human security;

+- iv.
+Others.

+- III.
+Economic

+- i.
+Poverty alleviation (e.g. income-generating projects, micro-finance);

+- ii.
+Promoting or implementing economic policies that promote sustainable development;

+- iii.
+Others.

-Groups were also asked to list five priority issues they deemed critical at the national level.
-In addition, the groups were asked to make appropriate recommendations of initiatives to address the priority concerns.
+Groups were also asked to list five priority issues at the national level to be raised at the Summit along with recommendations of initiatives to address them.